 Does Valparaiso University offer career placement services?

-Yes, the Valparaiso Online Career Center is accessible at http://www.valpo.edu/career-center/.
-Included in this is the ability to: complete online mock interviews, complete online personality and skills assessment, apply for jobs & internships, etc.
+Yes, online students have access to the Valparaiso University Career Center.
+Included in this is the ability to: complete online mock interviews, complete online personality and skills assessment, apply for jobs & internships, and more.

 What Technical Support does Valparaiso provide to its online students?

 Does Valparaiso have an online library that students can access?

 The Valparaiso University library, called the Christopher Center for Library Resources, is accessible online: http://library.valpo.edu/

 In addition to an advanced degree in cyber security, does the program provide any other credentials?

 Students in the program can also take a preparatory course for the Certified Information Systems Security Professional (CISSP) exam, another valuable credential to those in the cyber security or IT fields.

 To learn more about the online masters degree in cyber security and download a free brochure, please fill out this form.

 Valparaiso University respects your right to privacy.
 The information you submit will be used to respond to your request for information and may be shared with parties working on behalf of Valparaiso for limited purposes.
 By submitting this form, you consent to receive emails and calls from a representative of Valparaiso University, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.